richrarobi/i2cPanTilt/README.md

 # i2cPanTilt

+NBB This is now superceded by the pantilt package.

 go program to test controlling the Pimoroni PanTilt (Raspberry Pi) Hat using i2c via periph

 Routines will be incorporated in my mangolink reply.go so I can control the PanTilt with a gui program (Work in Progress).